Overview of Charles Schwab IRA

 Mutual Funds

-Mutual fund profile pages at Schwab provide lots of good data.
-We found information on eligibility for automatic investing, gross expense ratio, top holdings, growth of $10,000, and management details.
+Mutual fund profile pages show data such as automatic investment eligibility, expense ratio, top holdings, growth of $10,000, and management information.

-Schwab’s site hosts a personalized portfolio builder that is able to build a diversified portfolio composed of ETF’s and mutual funds.
-The tool asks questions about taxes, risk profile, and time horizon.
-The software then recommends a fund investment.
+Schwab also offers a portfolio builder that creates diversified portfolios using ETFs and mutual funds.
+The tool asks about taxes, risk level, and time horizon, then suggests investments.

 Retirement and Education Accounts